 Apartment Benefits:

-- Small size (12–18 lbs).
+- Small (12–18 lbs).

-- Adaptable and happy indoors.
+- Flexible and content indoors.

-- Friendly with kids and other pets.
+- Fine with kids and other animals.

 Care Tips:

-- Needs professional grooming every 4–6 weeks.
+- Needs to be professionally groomed every 4–6 weeks.

 10. Yorkshire Terrier